 We or our collaborative partners may not receive the regulatory approvals necessary to commercialize our product candidates, which could cause our business to be severely harmed.
-Our product candidates are subject to extensive and rigorous government regulation.
+Pharmaceutical product candidates, including those in development by us and our collaborative partners, are subject to extensive and rigorous government regulation.
 The FDA regulates, among other things, the development, testing, manufacture, safety, record-keeping, labeling, storage, approval, advertising, promotion, sale and distribution of pharmaceutical products.
-If our potential products are marketed abroad, they will also be subject to extensive regulation by foreign governments.
+If our/our collaborators' potential products are marketed abroad, they will also be subject to extensive regulation by foreign governments.
 None of our product candidates has been approved for sale in the United States or any foreign market.
 The regulatory review and approval process, which includes preclinical studies and clinical trials of each product candidate, is lengthy, complex, expensive and uncertain.
 Securing FDA approval requires the submission of extensive preclinical and clinical data and supporting information to the FDA for each indication to establish the product candidate's safety and efficacy.
 Data obtained from preclinical and clinical trials are susceptible to varying interpretation, which may delay, limit or prevent regulatory approval.
 The approval process may take many years to complete and may involve ongoing requirements for post-marketing studies.
 In light of the limited regulatory history of monoclonal antibody-based therapeutics, regulatory approvals for our products may not be obtained without lengthy delays, if at all.
 Any FDA or other regulatory approvals of our product candidates, once obtained, may be withdrawn.
 The effect of government regulation may be to: